YipinXiong/Notes-For-FrontEnd/Dive into the world of - Front End.md

 .catch( function(e){
     console.log(e);
 })

+//There two very commonly used settings in axios axios.defaults.baseURL = baseURL axios.defaults.headers.get['Accepts'] = someInfo;
+axios.defaults.headers.common['Authentorization'] = authEveryHttpReqMethod
+axios.defaults.auth

+//add interceptors
+axios.intercepters.request.use(callback)
+axios.intercepters.response.use(callback)

+.eject()
+//to throw out the interceptors
 ```

 You don't need jQuery if you just wanna use AJAX.

 For Axios, there is a params object, you c an append and set RESTful API parameters in the object.

-There is built-in error-handling mechanism in axios err.response and err.request
+There is built-in error-handling mechanism in `axios` err.response and err.request

+When using `axios` with `vue`, you can set globe settings in `main.js` file!